meltano/meltano/docs/src/_reference/v2-migration.md

 _Note: This document is still a work in progress.
 Expect further changes, coming soon._

-## Full list of migration tasks and breaking changes

 The following list includes all breaking changes in Meltano version 2.0 as well as other recommended migration tasks.

+## Recommended

+### Migrate to an adapter-specific dbt plugin

+We recommend re-adding an adapter-specific version of dbt for existing projects which may be using the legacy `dbt` plugin name.

+## Removed

-1. **Removed: `model` plugin type**
+### `model` plugin type

-   - This plugin type provided very basic BI capabilities using Meltano UI.
+This plugin type provided very basic BI capabilities using Meltano UI.
 This functionality has been removed in favor of 3rd party open source BI solutions.

-1. **Removed: `dashboard` plugin type**
+### `dashboard` plugin type

-   - This plugin type provided very basic BI capabilities using Meltano UI.
+This plugin type provided very basic BI capabilities using Meltano UI.
 This functionality has been removed in favor of 3rd party open source BI solutions.

-1. **Removed: `env_aliases` in plugin config**
-1. **Removed: transforms support in `meltano elt`**
+### `transform` support in `meltano elt`\*\*

-   - Meltano 2.0 continues to support extract-load (EL) operations with `meltano elt`.
+Meltano 2.0 continues to support extract-load (EL) operations with `meltano elt`.
 However, for EL+T operations which also need to transform data, please use `meltano run`.

-1. **Removed: transforms support in Meltano schedules**
+### `transform` support in Meltano schedules\*\*

-   - Meltano 2.0 continues to support extract-load (EL) operations in schedules.
+Meltano 2.0 continues to support extract-load (EL) operations in schedules.
 However, for EL+T operations which also need to transform data, please use the new `meltano job add` command to create a job definition and then specify the new job name in your schedule.
-1. **Recommended: migrating to an adapter-specific dbt plugin**
-   - We recommend re-adding an adapter-specific version of dbt for existing projects which may be using the legacy `dbt` plugin name.

-## 3. Removed: `env_aliases` in Plugin Config
+### `env_aliases` in Plugin config

 As part of our effort to streamline the configuration experience in Meltano, we are deprecating the `env_aliases` attribute of plugin definitions.
 Previously `env_aliases` provided two functions: